AdrianDias444/42_Projects/ft_printf/README.md

 ### Variadic Arguments Handling

-To manage variable arguments, the `<stdarg.h>` library provides three essential macros:
+To manage variable arguments, we use:

 - **`va_start`**: Initializes a `va_list` variable to point to the first optional argument passed to the function.
 It must be called before accessing any optional arguments.